Teaching Assistant Qualifications

 How do I become a teaching assistant with no experience?

-The best place to start is by enrolling on our Level 2 Teaching Assistant Award course which will give you the foundation knowledge needed to work in a school.
-You don’t need to be volunteering or working in a school to enrol on our Award courses so they are the perfect place to start.
+The best place to start is by enrolling on either our Level 2 or Level 3 our Award course which provides the foundation knowledge needed to work in a school.
+You don’t need to be volunteering or working in a school to enrol on our Award courses so they are the perfect place to start!

 How long does it take to become a teacher’s assistant?